Monotrox99/NowForRealEngine/README.md

 # NowForRealEngine
-A Java and LWJGL 3.0 basd 3D Game Engine
+A Java and LWJGL 3.0 based 3D Game Engine